korlaxxalrok/udacity-fsnd-p2/README.md

 ## Project 2: Tournament results

 ### Info
 This project deals with Python, PostgreSQL, and Psycopg.
 We used these tools to create some functionality around running a [Swiss-system tournament](https://en.wikipedia.org/wiki/Swiss-system_tournament).
 I've come across this style of tournament before and I like it a lot.
-Everyone gets to play a lot and the better players still get to progress as expected (and generally a winner gets to do winner-type stuff at the end).
+Everyone gets to play and the better players still get to progress as expected (and generally a winner gets to do winner-type stuff at the end).

 ### How you might use this
 There are several potentially useful functions defined in 'tournament.py'.
 A possible use case might be to take a look at those functions and use them to build a DIY tournament tool.
 They could be extended as appropriate.
 As it stands, this project isn't probably super useful out of the box.